 The content owner encodes and packages the content in CFF.
 The packaged content is licensed to a retailer for distribution.

 The retailer uploads the content to a digital service provider, like CDN.
 The content is now available for download.
-Note that some of these roles can be played by one or more companies.
+Some of these roles can be played by one or more companies.

 The end user has a device that supports Adobe AIR.
-In addition to that, the user needs to install an UltraViolet-compliant application.
+Also, the user must install an UltraViolet-compliant application.
 The application includes the necessary code to parse the CFF and present it for consumption by the runtime.
 All the sensitive cryptographic operations are handled in the secure runtime.

 The user can then use the application to select a video they want to acquire from the retailer.
 The retailer typically provides a web portal and handles all business logic.

 If the device does not yet have a license to the content, it triggers a license request using the CFF.
-The request typically includes a domain certificate, user credentials and information about the application.
-The service provider operates an Primetime DRM License Server (developed using the Primetime DRM SDK) that follows the UltraViolet specifications.
+The request typically includes a domain certificate, user credentials, and information about the application.
+The service provider operates a Primetime DRM License Server (developed using the Primetime DRM SDK) that follows the UltraViolet specifications.

 The content license is bound to the domain.
 The client application can insert the license into the CFF file.
 Content can now be played back in the application, with all protection and usage rule enforcement handled by the Primetime DRM component in the runtime.

 Other devices and applications owned by the same end user can be registered with the coordinator.
 The content can now be loaded in other Primetime DRM devices without requiring any external transaction.